 The Freedom of Information Act requires IWM to publish a guide to the information it makes available proactively.
 This is called a publication scheme.
 The information IWM makes available as a matter of course falls into several categories, stipulated by the Information Commissioner.
 All of this information can be found in the various sections of the About Us pages of this website, specifically within the sections covering Trustees, Staff, Finance and Procurement, Reports and Plans, and Policies.

-Information that is not already available: how to make a Freedom of Information request
+Information about IWM that is not already available: how to make a Freedom of Information request

 If the information required is not already available on the website, a request for that information should be submitted to IWM.

-Freedom of Information requests should be in writing (email, letter or fax).
+Freedom of Information requests should be in writing (email or letter).
 They should have a clear address for reply and be as specific as possible about the information required.

 Some classes of information (such as personal data) may be exempt from disclosure under the terms of the Act.
 In these cases, IWM will explain the reasons for withholding the information to the applicant and provide details of the appeals procedure.